kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 - No old or mischeduled replicas/pods for the DaemonSet, ReplicaSet or Stateful are running.

 #### Failed
-In order to introduce this condition we need to come up with a new field called `.spec.progressDeadlineSeconds` which denotes the number of seconds the controller waits before indicating(in the workload controller status) that the controller progress has stalled.
+In order to introduce this condition we need to come up with a new field called `.spec.progressDeadlineSeconds` (additional KEP) which denotes the number of seconds the controller waits before indicating(in the workload controller status) that the controller progress has stalled.

 There are many factors that can cause failure to happen like:
 - Insufficient quota